 It’s a perfect place for tourists who want to get obviously Australian souvenirs like koala bear or kangaroo plushies, boomerangs, and that sort of things.
 The place also offers a number of places to eat and tantalize the tastebuds.

-And since everything, from Falafel rolls to Sushi and Teryaki, tastes no less world-class, I won’t give any suggestions and spoilers and let you experiment on your own, except for one thing — a cup of gluten-free and an absolutely seductive coconut ice cream, at Cocowhip.
+And since everything, from Falafel rolls to Sushi and Teriyaki, tastes no less world-class, I won’t give any suggestions and spoilers and let you experiment on your own, except for one thing — a cup of gluten-free and an absolutely seductive coconut ice cream, at Cocowhip.
 I could eat those mouth tantalizing ice-creams one after the other and totally give up on food.

 Moving forward, there are over 3000 heritage listed properties in the Fremantle area, with most of them retaining their classical facade, contrasting with the modern slopes of the neighboring buildings, and building a timeless balance between the old and the new.